Tasty nightclub raid

 The Tasty nightclub raid was an incident on 7 August 1994 during which 463 mostly LGBTIQ+ patrons of the Tasty nightclub event in Melbourne, Australia were detained for seven hours, strip searched and cavity searched by members of Victoria Police.
-A class action ensued, resulting a total payout of around A$6 million to the complainants, and in 1994 Acting Chief Commissioner Lucinda Nolan apologised to the LGBTQI community.
+A class action ensued, resulting a total payout of around A$6 million to the complainants, and in 2014 Acting Chief Commissioner Lucinda Nolan apologised to the LGBTQI community.

 The event has been noted as "Australia's Stonewall", referring to the gay uprising after police raided a club in 1969 in New York.

 Club

-The Saturday night dance club known as Tasty was situated in five-storey building at 325-331 Flinders Lane, Melbourne, at the rear of the Commerce Club at 331 Flinders Lane in the 1990s.
-It welcomed all comers but was particularly well attended by LGBTIQ+ people. in a venue also known as the Commerce Club.
-Its clientele were mainly gay and transgender people.
+The Saturday night club event known as Tasty was situated in a five-storey building at 325-331 Flinders Lane, Melbourne, at the rear of the Commerce Club, in the 1990s.
+It welcomed everyone, but was particularly well attended by LGBTIQ+ people.

 Tasty nightclub was produced by Razor Promotions, led by Gavin Campbell.
 Razor also produced Bump!, Uranus and Temple clubs.